ethersphere/swarm-guide/contents/introduction.rst

 Swarm allows for :dfn:'upload and disappear' which means that any node can just upload content to the swarm and then is allowed to go offline.
-As long as nodes do not drop out or become unavailable, the content will still be accessible due to 'syncronisation' procedure in which node continuously pass along available data between each other.
+As long as nodes do not drop out or become unavailable, the content will still be accessible due to the 'synchronization' procedure in which node continuously pass along available data between each other.

 .. note::
   Uploaded content is not guaranteed to persist until storage insurance is implemented (expected in POC 0.4 by Q2).
 All participating nodes should consider  voluntary service with no formal obligation whatsoever and should be expected to delete content at their will.
 Therefore, users should under no circumstances regard swarm as safe storage until the incentive sy